jawj/zapatos-docs/src/index.md

 }[T];
 ```

+Currently, ordinary tables and materialized views are supported (`Updatable`s and `Insertable`s are empty for materialized views).

 Postgres enumerated types (e.g. `CREATE TYPE "ab" AS ENUM ('a', 'b');`) are exported appropriately (`'a' | 'b'`).
-A [domain type](https://www.postgresql.org/docs/current/domains.html) is initially aliased to the TypeScript equivalent of its underlying type, but can also be customised.
+A [domain type](https://www.postgresql.org/docs/current/domains.html) is initially aliased to the TypeScript equivalent of its base type, but can be customised from there.
 This enables sub-schemas to be defined for `json` columns, amongst other things.
-Other user-defined types are initially aliased to `any` on the TypeScript side, but can be customised from there.
+Other user-defined types are initially aliased to `any` on the TypeScript side, but can also be customised.

 [Tell me more about the command line tool »](#how-do-i-get-it)